enzyme, types & classes of enzymes

 HERE ARE THE CLASSES OF ENZYME EXPLAINED

-CLASS OF ENZYMES the clasification of enzymes are as deep as the ocean itself. so in this article i am going to give a brief detail of it. there may be more on this subject depending on which country you are from which also dependent of the classification methods used in your country
+CLASS OF ENZYMES The classification of enzymes are as deep as the ocean itself. so in this article, I am going to give a brief detail of it. there may be more on this subject depending on which country you are from which also dependent on the classification methods used in your country

 1. HYDROLASES

-hydrolases helps to Catalyze the hydrolytic cleavage or breaking up of carbon-oxygen, carbon-nitrogen or carbon bonds
+hydrolases help to Catalyze the hydrolytic cleavage or breaking up of carbon-oxygen, carbon-nitrogen or carbon bonds

 3. TRANSFERASES: